 Lisbon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lisbon is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Lisbon who work in management occupations (19.61%), sales jobs (17.80%), and teaching (10.35%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Lisbon spend much less time in their cars: on average, their commute to work is only 17.22 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.